rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 #### Using the DHBox

-- click the 'sign up' button
+1. Click the 'sign up' button
-- fill in the form.
+2. Fill in the form.
 Choose a username and password that you'll remember.
-You don't have to use a real email by the way, just something that looks email-like (this is handy if, like me, you end up creating multiple DHBoxes - it's a bad idea to have more than one DHBox with the *same* email address)
+You don't have to use a real email by the way, just something that looks email-like (this is handy if, like me, you end up creating multiple DHBoxes - it's a bad idea to have more than one DHBox with the **same** email address)
-- select the most time available (which will either be 1 or 2 months).
+3. Select the most time available (which will either be 1 or 2 months).
-- your personal DHBox will be created.
+4. Your personal DHBox will be created.
 Your username will now appear in the top right hand side of the purple bar.
 To enter the DHBox, click the username, select 'apps'.
-- A new tool ribbon appears below the purple bar.
+5. A new tool ribbon appears below the purple bar.
 Most of what you will do in this course involves the 'command line', 'R studio', and 'File Manager'.
-- anytime the command line or R Studio should ask for your username or password, you use the DHBox username and password you just created.
+6. Anytime the command line or R Studio should ask for your username or password, you use the DHBox username and password you just created.

 **A note on using the university computer labs** if you are using an official University computer lab computer to access DHBox, aspects of the University's security system might block the RStudio aspect.
 I am working on a solution to this problem.
 If you know that you are going to have to use Carleton computers, get in touch right away.